Ancient-Wisdom.Co.Uk

 (Click here for larger detailed image of characters)

-The authenticity of the disc:
+The Authenticity of the disc:

 The Phaistos Disc is currently generally accepted as authentic by archaeologists (2).
 The assumption of authenticity is based on the excavation records by Luigi Pernier.
 This assumption is also supported by the later discovery of the Arkalochori Axe with similar but not identical glyphs.